sezanzeb/input-remapper/README.md

 ```

 Please note that the above version may lag from the latest version.
 See
-the `manual` method below to install the latest version.
+the `Manual installation` method below to install the latest version.

 ##### Ubuntu/Debian